ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Donate

-If I get some donations to support the huge time investment it would take(time = money), I will definitely work on the future features below.
-Either way the bot remains free.
+If you end up making some money of the boxes you farm, feel free to return the favor and donate

 You do not need an paypal account to donate: